We independently score every subscription. We may earn a commission through links — it never changes our picks.

 Apple Fitness+

-Apple Fitness+ costs around $10/month or roughly $80/year, and it's included in Apple One Premier if you're already stacking Apple services.
-The content spans HIIT, strength, yoga, Pilates, cycling, running, and meditation โ all with real-time metric overlays pulled from your Apple Watch during workouts.
+Apple Fitness+ costs about $9.99/month or $79.99/year (as of June 2026), and it's included in Apple One Premier if you're already stacking Apple services.
+The content spans HIIT, strength, yoga, Pilates, cycling, running, and meditation — all with real-time metric overlays pulled from your Apple Watch during workouts.

 The instructors skew upbeat without being grating.
 Production values are high.
 New workouts drop weekly, and the library has grown deep enough that finding something appropriate for any fitness level or time window is rarely a problem.